-Phillip Wang practices in the areas of bankruptcy, creditors' rights, real estate, and commercial litigation in the San Francisco and Silicon Valley offices of Rimon.
+Phillip Wang practices in the areas of commercial litigation, bankruptcy, creditors' rights, and real estate, in the San Francisco and Silicon Valley offices of Rimon.

 In addition, Mr. Wang represents receivers on a national basis utilized in commercial real estate matters to stabilize distressed assets and manage property.
 The underlying real property assets are varied and include office towers, multi-family apartment complexes, retail shopping centers, and industrial buildings.